uc-vision/synthetic-trees/README.md

 ## Description
 We provide a multi-species synthetic dataset with ground truth skeletons.
-This repository contains a library to open, visualize and evaluate skeletons against our data.
+This repository contains a library to open, visualize and evaluate skeletons.
 To understand how the data was created, aswell as the evaluation metrics used - please refer to our <a href="">paper</a>:

 ```